ethereum/go-ethereum/docs/_interface/mining.md

 ## Mining and the Merge

 [The Merge](https://ethereum.org/en/upgrades/merge) is an upcoming upgrade to Ethereum that will swap the existing PoW for a [proof-of-stake (PoS)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos) consensus mechanism.
 This marks the end of mining on Ethereum.
 Instead, nodes can [stake ether](https://ethereum.org/en/staking/solo/#get-started-on-the-staking-launchpad) directly and earn ether rewards by running [validators](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/#validators).
 The merge is expected to happen in the second half of 2022.
-Until then, Ethereum will coninue to be secured by PoW miners.
+Until then, Ethereum will continue to be secured by PoW miners.
 It is no longer recommended to purchase new hardware to participate in Ethereum mining because the chances of returning a profit before The Merge are low.

 ## CPU vs GPU